Dhananjayan Sriskandarajah

-Dhananjayan Sivaguru ("Danny") Sriskandarajah (born December 1975) is the Chief Executive of Oxfam GB.
-Until December 2018, he was the Secretary General of CIVICUS, a global alliance of civil society organisations.
-Prior to that, Danny was Director General of the Royal Commonwealth Society, a large NGO devoted to Commonwealth affairs based in London, and was the first non-British and youngest person to head this 140-year-old organisation.
+Dhananjayan Sivaguru "Danny" Sriskandarajah (born December 1975) is a Tamil Sri Lankan-born British-Australian activist who is the Chief Executive of the New Economics Foundation.

+Until December 2023, he was Chief Executive of Oxfam GB.
+Prior to that, Sriskandarajah was the Secretary General of CIVICUS, a global alliance of civil society organisations.
+He was the first non-British and youngest person to head the Royal Commonwealth Society, a large non-governmental organisation (NGO) devoted to Commonwealth affairs, based in London, England.

+Sriskandarajah is the author of the book Power to the People, published in 2024.

 Early life and education

-Sriskandarajah was born in Sri Lanka, the son of Sri Lankan Tamils.
-He migrated to Australia at a young age.
+Danny Sriskandarajah was born in Sri Lanka, the son of Sri Lankan Tamil parents who first moved to Australia as doctoral students.

 Sriskandarajah was educated at James Ruse Agricultural High School in Carlingford, New South Wales, Australia, graduating in 1993.
 He was the school captain and well mentored by Art Herger.

 Sriskandarajah then attended the University of Sydney, from which he graduated with a Bachelor of Economics and Social Science in 1998.
 During 1995 and 1996, he resided at Wesley College, a residential college within, but separate from, the university.